How To Apply Eyeshadow

 B06 - Our ride or die blending brush!
 A MUST-HAVE in anyone's makeup bag.

 B11 - Which is more of a precise blending brush.
-Not too firm, so still helps blend the eyeshadow but keeps it a little more precise!
+It's not too firm, so still helps blend the eyeshadow, but keeps it a little more precise!
 Larger blending brushes can cause the eyeshadow to look messy and sometimes you end up blending too high above the crease!
 You can also use the same brush on the lower lash line as it's super small and helps diffuse eyeshadow across this area.

-When we create eye looks, we have a rule of thumb that makes blending so much easier.
+When it comes to eye makeup, we have a rule of thumb that makes blending so much easier:

 For example, as a beginner, applying a dark eyeshadow straight to the skin can be super harsh and make blending so much harder!